 To get this information, you will have to do a search for their driving history.

 Have you ever had to look for criminal records online?
 Was it a difficult process?
-Dis you do your search online or did you have to call the Liberty County courthouse? was the information you recieved correct?
+Did you do your search online or did you have to call the Liberty County courthouse?
+Was the information you received correct?
 There are lots of reasons that folks look up criminal backgrounds and records, and your feedback could help other people.

 Click here to post a comment

 On a Federal level, the FBI has their list of the Ten Most Wanted Fugitives.
 In Liberty County, the Liberty County Sheriff’s Department keeps their own list of most wanted criminals and fugitives.

 FBI Ten Most Wanted List: Link